mdefenders/iac/README.md

 - [ ] Add project creation

-## OCI OKE Challenges and Weaknesses
+## OCI OKE Deployment Weaknesses and Challenges

+Known but hasn't been addressed yet:

 - **Control plane exposure** – By default, the provider creates a basic cluster with the control plane exposed to the internet.
-For simplicity, this has not yet been restricted (e.g., via VPN).
+For simplicity, this has not yet been restricted by moving or re-creating the cluster.
-- **Ingress-related firewall rules** – Creating an ingress automatically generates firewall rules, which then need to be imported back into the configuration.
+- **Ingress-related firewall rules** – Creating an ingress automatically generates firewall rules, which then need to be manually imported back into the configuration.
-- **Ingress controller limitations** – The native ingress controller is unavailable in the standard cluster, so NGINX is used instead.
+- **Ingress controller limitations** – The native ingress controller is not available in the standard cluster, so the NGINX ingress controller is used instead.
-- **Object separation** - As MySQL and vault secrets were crated on the top level, tenant wide secret permissions were granted to OKE nodes
+- **Object separation** – MySQL and Vault secrets were initially created in the top-level compartment, which resulted in tenant-wide secret permissions being granted to OKE nodes.
+In a production setup, it is recommended to create a separate compartment for each object type to enable fine-grained access control.
+- **MySQL module** – The current module combines Vault, Secrets, and Policies.
+These should be separated into a dedicated modules.